esp-rs/book/rust-doc-style-guide.md

   > When `s` comes _into_ scope, it is valid.
 It remains valid until it goes _out of_ scope.

-- Do NOT use italics with Espressif product names, such as ESP32.
+- Do *not* use italics with Espressif product names, such as ESP32.

 ## Mode of Narration